vvv-school/assignment_collatz-conjecture/README.md

 - **vocab_item** is a proper identifier.
 - **N** is the natural for which a test is required against the threshold **T**.

-# How to complete this assignment
+# How to complete the assignment
 - **Students** are required to follow these [instructions](https://education.github.com/guide/forks#3-completing-assignments) and fill in the [code](/code) directory.
 - **Reviewers** are required to follow these [instructions](https://education.github.com/guide/forks#4-reviewing-assignments).